-The outreach team headed by Dr. Winklet Gallimore plan and execute these activities through school visits, science fairs, and workshops, including other activities planned in collaboration with the Marketing, Recruitment and Communications office, UWI Mona.
+The outreach team headed by Dr. Andre Coy plan and execute these activities through school visits, science fairs, and workshops, including other activities planned in collaboration with the Marketing, Recruitment and Communications office, UWI Mona.

-The Faculty of Science and Technology will be hosting its annual CAPE Workshops from January 7–11, 2019 and January 14–18, 2019.
+The Faculty of Science and Technology annually hosts CAPE Workshops during January.
 These workshops are designed to reinforce theoretical knowledge through theory review, practice questions, and laboratory experience.
-There are 6 separate one-day workshops in the fields of Biology, Computer Science, Chemistry, Geography, Mathematics, and Physics for a cost of $2000 per person, per workshop unit.
-The topics and respective workshop dates are shown in the attached table.
-The sessions will run from 8:00 a.m. to 5:00 p.m.
-The workshops will take place at two venues:
+There are usually 6 separate one-day workshops in the fields of Biology, Computer Science, Chemistry, Geography, Mathematics, and Physics offered at a minimal cost per person, per workshop unit.
+Workshops are held both in Kingston (UWI Mona) and in Montego Bay (UWI Western Jamaica Campus).

 A team of 50 plus representatives of the Faculty of Science and Technology (FST) were mobilised to assist in beach clean-up activities led by the National Environment and Planning Agency (NEPA).
 The annual clean-up takes place along the Palisadoes strip in light of International Coastal Cleanup (ICC) Day - one of the world's largest events and volunteer efforts designed to preserve and protect our coastal bodies.
 The activity is an annual item on the faculty's Outreach Programme calendar of events which has had a promising show of support from students and staff over the years.